top of page

 Advanced safety equipment that reflects Australian standards

 Best practice in Australia aligns equipment selection and maintenance with the AS/NZS 1891 series.
-Self retracting lifelines are a priority control in dynamic work areas, because they minimise free fall, reduce required clearance compared with shock absorbing lanyards, and lock rapidly to arrest a fall.
-To remain compliant, SRLs, harnesses and connectors must be selected, used and maintained in accordance with AS/NZS 1891.3 and AS/NZS 1891.4, with formal inspections by a competent person at intervals not exceeding six months, and documented pre use checks daily.
+Self-retracting lifelines are a priority control in dynamic work areas because they minimise free fall, reduce required clearance compared with shock-absorbing lanyards, and lock rapidly to arrest a fall.
+To remain compliant, SRLs, harnesses, and connectors must be selected, used, and maintained in accordance with AS/NZS 1891.3 and AS/NZS 1891.4, with formal inspections by a competent person at intervals not exceeding six months and documented pre-use checks conducted daily.
 Where overhead anchorage is not possible, personal SRLs combined with compliant edge protection and anchors designed and rated to AS/NZS 5532 provide a robust system.
 WAHA guidance also emphasises rescue capability, so pairing SRLs with retrieval or recovery devices and a rehearsed rescue plan is considered industry best practice.

 Safety Heights and Rescue Training delivers to the Standards for RTOs 2015, maps every assessment to RIIWHS204E and related units, and uses equipment conforming to the AS/NZS 1891 series.
-Trainers hold current vocational competence and currency, and courses embed WA specific obligations under the Work Health and Safety Act 2020 and the Work Health and Safety, General, Regulations, Part 4.4 Falls.
+Trainers maintain current vocational competence and currency, and courses embed WA-specific obligations under the Work Health and Safety Act 2020 and the Work Health and Safety General Regulations, Part 4.4: Falls.
 Clients receive compliant statements of attainment, structured refresher reminders at 24 months, and secure training records to support audits.
-We also provide site aligned scenarios, SWMS integration and rescue drills, and clarify that High Risk Work Licences, such as EWP over 11 metres, have a separate five year renewal through WorkSafe WA.
+We also provide site-aligned scenarios, SWMS integration, and rescue drills, and clarify that High Risk Work Licences, such as EWP over 11 metres, have a separate five-year renewal through WorkSafe WA.

 Upcoming Changes in Fall Prevention Regulations

-What is changing from July 2026 in Australia
+What is changing in Australia from July 2026?

-From July 2026, jurisdictions are slated to tighten fall prevention controls under harmonised Work Health and Safety frameworks, with Western Australia expected to align through the WHS Act 2020 and WHS Regulations.
+From July 2026, jurisdictions are slated to tighten fall-prevention controls under harmonised Work Health and Safety frameworks, with Western Australia expected to align with the WHS Act 2020 and WHS Regulations.
 The updates focus on earlier elimination and engineering controls, with clearer expectations that temporary edge protection, physical barriers and compliant anchor systems are selected before administrative measures.
 Inspection and verification will be elevated, with regulators signalling closer attention to anchorage design and proof of strength consistent with the AS/NZS 1891 series and anchorage guidance such as AS/NZS 5532.
-Expect more explicit requirements for suitability of self retracting lifelines for leading edge use, formalised pre use checks, and documented periodic inspections by a competent person.
+Expect more explicit requirements for the suitability of self-retracting lifelines for leading-edge use, formalised pre-use checks, and documented periodic inspections by a competent person.
 Training quality will be lifted, with Jobs and Skills Councils refining assessment requirements so that Work Safely at Heights outcomes include robust practical demonstrations and rescue planning, not just theory.

 New versus existing requirements

-Current WA requirements are performance based, which allows businesses to rely on risk assessments and Safe Work Method Statements to justify chosen controls.
-From July 2026, the hierarchy will be enforced more strictly, pushing firms to prove why a lower order control was chosen if a practicable higher order option exists.
-Equipment conformance evidence will shift from nice to have to necessary, for example traceable documentation of anchor ratings, lifeline compatibility and energy absorber selection.
-Training currency will be more visible during audits, with the Working at Heights Association guidance on two yearly refreshers increasingly treated as the compliance benchmark.
+Current WA requirements are performance-based, allowing businesses to rely on risk assessments and Safe Work Method Statements to justify the controls they choose.
+From July 2026, the hierarchy will be enforced more strictly, requiring firms to justify why a lower-order control was chosen when a practicable higher-order option exists.
+Equipment conformance evidence will shift from a nice-to-have to a requirement, for example, traceable documentation of anchor ratings, lifeline compatibility, and energy absorber selection.
+Training currency will be more visible during audits, with the Working at Heights Association guidance on two-yearly refreshers increasingly treated as the compliance benchmark.
 Records will need to integrate asset inspections, worker competency, and rescue drills so that a single audit trail links the control, the person and the verification date.

 How to adapt in time

-Work with your RTO to align training to the current RIIWHS204E unit, noting the relevant Jobs and Skills Council stewardship, and schedule two yearly refreshers since how long is working at heights valid for is governed by competency currency.
+• Work with your RTO to align training with the current RIIWHS204E unit, noting the relevant Jobs and Skills Council stewardship, and schedule two yearly refreshers.
+How long working at heights is valid depends on competency currency.

-In WA, brief supervisors on consultation duties, keep training and inspection records audit ready, and track WorkSafe WA and WAHA advisories for implementation detail.
+• In WA, brief supervisors on consultation duties, keep training and inspection records, ensure audit readiness, and track WorkSafe WA and WAHA advisories for implementation details.

 Role of Skills Councils and RTOs